cthulhustig/autojimmy/README.md

 ### Debian/Ubuntu: Integrated Traveller Map view is blank
-IMPORTANT: If using venv to run Python, it's recommended to create a new virtual environment specifically for running Auto-Jimmy the repeat [Install Python Dependencies] for that environment before continuing with this fix.
+IMPORTANT: If using venv to run Python, it's recommended to create a new virtual environment specifically for running Auto-Jimmy, then repeat [Install Python Dependencies] for that environment before continuing with this fix.

 The issue can be resolved by executing the following commands ([source](https://stackoverflow.com/questions/73868174/pyqtwebengine-dontt-show-nothing)).